TheEnigmaBlade/Riot-API-Java-Wrapper/README.md

 Key Features
 ------------

 * **Request rate limiting**: requests are limited based on the requests per 10 seconds value.
-If you only have 5 requests per 10 seconds, requests will be limited to 1 request every 2 seconds.
+If you only have 10 requests per 10 seconds, requests will be limited to 1 request every second.
 * **Request caching**: requests are cached using LRU replacement.
 This means the most frequent requests will be stored and not requested from the server.
 Caching can be bypassed.
 * **Two distinct styles of API usage**: you can follow the API style and call individual methods and operations, or you can take advantage of object-oriented principles and make requests directly from an object (such as a champion or summoner).